mohamedmajdi/Intelligent-Visual-Servoing/README.md

 6. Run pipeline simulation and test models using two files `pipeline simulation/Imagine2Servo_run_rtvs.py` and `pipeline simulation/Imagine2Servo_run_rtvs_4Objects.py`

 7. To test the trained diffusion model separately, use `Inference.ipynb` .
 The notebook contain links to the trained models in hugging face.
+The model that is trained for one task can be found [here](https://huggingface.co/shahidhasib586/instruct-pix2pix-model).
+The model that is trained for four tasks can be found [here](https://huggingface.co/Shahidhasib1014/instruct-pix2pix-custom).
 A number of our generated datasets that can be used to train and test the model can be found using this [link](https://drive.google.com/drive/folders/1o0uUVZ5c_OA3Kmk4iKR_xySU-Fy-7sgj?usp=sharing)

 8. For fine-tuning your own model:
     - **Data collection**: